jgte/zh/english.md

 # Parking

 Park the car on the street, in front of the house.
 It is not possible to park the car in the driveway south of the house.
-During the summer, there many cars and it might not be easy to park in front of the house.
-There are, however, many parking places in the streets surrounding.
+During the summer, there are many cars and it might not be easy to park in front of the house.
+There are, however, many parking places in the surrounding streets.

 # Festival Sudoeste